MHCommunity/mousehunt-improved/README.md

 - Fixes the 'Classification' link on the item page.
 - Fixes Whisker Woods Rift rage meter font sizes.
 - Fixes the tutorial overlay shadow
+- Fixes the price being set incorrectly on the first click of the Best price in the Marketplace.